Last Updated on October 27, 2023 by Sorin Petroj

 The V series includes two rubbers, and the R series consists of four rubbers.
 V stands for Velocity, while R stands for Rotation.

-The difference between these two rubbers is that the V series are smaller and have more distant placed pimples that maximize the catapult effect.
-In contrast, the R series is thicker with tightly arranged pimples that maximize the contact area with the ball and allow for stronger surface tension.
+The difference between these two rubbers is that the V series is smaller and has more distant-placed pimples that maximize the catapult effect.
+In contrast, the R series is thicker, with tightly arranged pimples that maximize the contact area with the ball and allow for stronger surface tension.

 Rasanter V42 is a high-speed Andro rubber, available in red 2.0, black 2.0, red UltraMax, and black UltraMax.

 This table tennis rubber is lightweight, and it weighs around 64g.
 It is the fastest version of the R42 and has a much harder overall feel.